Nuclear power in Hungary

 In Hungary, nuclear energy plays a decisive role in the national energy mix, While in 2006, only 38 percent of the country's electricity came from nuclear fission, by 2014 that proportion had risen to over 53 percent.
 It is predicted that rate of around 50 percent will be permanent in the near future.
+In 2025, nuclear power produced approximately 45% of the country’s electricity.

 Beginnings

-The first Hungarian nuclear reactor was built at Csillebérc (located in Budapest's 12th district) in 1959.
-The then 2 MWe reactor has been refurbished and modified several times over the last decades, and after its recent conversion its capacity has increased to 10 MW.
+The first Hungarian nuclear reactor was built at Csillebérc (located in Budapest's 12th district) in 1959 as a 2 MWe reactor.
+This has since been refurbished and modified several times, and after its recent conversion its capacity has increased to 10 MW.
 The reactor was primarily used for research purposes, as well as for the training of the future Hungarian nuclear experts.
-Experiences gained by the first nuclear reactor had been also used at the Paks Nuclear Power Plant.
+Experience with the first nuclear reactor has been also used at the Paks Nuclear Power Plant.